jnehmeh87/ProjectFour/README.md

 	* Used to generate the screenshots for responsive design.

 ### Credits
-- Code Institute for the deployment terminal
+- www.delish.com for the recipes and images
 - To my Mentor [Chris Quinn](https://github.com/10xOXR) who has been an exceptional help throughout the course, so far.